Google Rating

 Finally, after sufficient healing time, the dentist will permanently fix the dentures over the implants and screw it.

-Altogether, the All-on-4 dental implant process is an advanced oral rehabilitation procedure that requires the involvement of dentist who are experts in it.
+Altogether, the All-on-4 dental implant process is an advanced oral rehabilitation procedure that requires the involvement of dentists who are experts in it.

 All-on-4 dental implants have many advantages compared to other teeth replacement options.

-• It helps people to get a complete arch of teeth with just four implants, without the need for individual implants for each tooth.
+It helps people get a complete arch of teeth with just four implants without needing individual implants for each tooth.
+Below are some other benefits of this dental treatment.

-• It is a minimally invasive process and only needs a minor surgery.
+• It is a minimally invasive process and only needs minor surgery.

 • The treatment is the finest option to get a full arch of teeth in a single day.

-• Compared to other treatment processes, the All-on-4 treatment process needs almost no bone grafting.
+• The All-on-4 treatment process needs almost no bone grafting compared to other treatment processes.

 • Studies show that All-on-4 dental implants enhance the health and strength of jawbones.